Harriet Monroe: Early writing

+Poetry magazine

-Her financial hardships were alleviated after she sued the New York World for publishing the Colombian ode poem without her consent and she was awarded $5,000 in a settlement.
+Monroe's financial hardships were alleviated after she sued the New York World for publishing the Colombian ode poem without her consent and she was awarded $5,000 in a settlement.

 With help from publisher Hobart Chatfield-Taylor, Monroe convinced one hundred prominent Chicago business leaders to sponsor the magazine Poetry by each committing to fifty dollars for a five-year subscription.
 The $5,000, coupled with her own settlement, was enough to launch the magazine on September 23, 1912, while upholding its promise to contributors of adequate payment for all published work.

 Monroe was editor for its first two years without salary, while simultaneously working as an art critic for the Chicago Tribune.
 By 1914, the magazine work became too much for her to accomplish while working other jobs, so she resigned from the Tribune and accepted a salary of fifty dollars per month from the magazine.
 For more than ten years she maintained herself on this stipend, raising it to one hundred dollars per month in 1925.
 Her extensive papers and correspondence as editor of Poetry magazine, illuminate the authorial process and the birth of modern poetry.

 Don Share, who became editor of Poetry in 2013, writes that Monroe seemed to have a "sixth sense" about the poetry she published.
 Monroe, herself, wrote and preferred poems rooted in 19th century tradition, but in her magazine, "that countervailing sixth sense allowed her to make literary history.
 She invented a box, you could say — and promptly set to work thinking outside it.
 Her magazine was, therefore, like she was: unpredictable, difficult, and infuriating," but she never wavered in her assessment of progressive American culture as a democratic triumph.

+Later life and death

-She continued editing the magazine until she died in Arequipa, Peru, at age 75, while on her way to climb Machu Picchu.
-The high altitudes reportedly triggered a cerebral hemorrhage, which caused her death.
+Monroe continued to edit Poetry magazine until she died in Arequipa, Peru on September 26, 1936, at age 75.
+She was on her way to climb Machu Picchu, and the high altitudes reportedly triggered a cerebral hemorrhage, which caused her death.

 Monroe was a member of the Eagle's Nest Art Colony in Ogle County, Illinois, and is mentioned in Erik Larson's The Devil in the White City.
 In 2011, Monroe was inducted into the Chicago Literary Hall of Fame.